Northern front of the Russian invasion of Ukraine: Ukrainian counteroffensive (16 March – 4 April)

-Russian forces began to withdraw from Romny raion on April 1, through a corridor from Kyiv and Chernihiv oblasts through Romny towards the Russian state border.
+Russian forces began to withdraw from Romny Raion on April 1, through a corridor from Kyiv and Chernihiv oblasts through Romny towards the Russian state border.
 The withdrawal ended on April 4.
 On the evening of 2 April, amid their withdrawal from the Sumy Oblast, Russian forces destroyed the P44 highway's bridge over the Seim River near the village of Chumakove, after crossing the river in the direction of Russia.
-The retreating Russian columns withdrew through the villages of Volyntseve and Yuryeve towards the international border.
+The retreating Russian columns withdrew through the villages of Volyntseve and Yurieve towards the international border.
 In Chernihiv Oblast, Horodnia, Shestovytsia, and Novyi Bykiv were recaptured between 1 and 2 April.

 Ukrainian forces recaptured almost the entirety of Chernihiv Oblast and much of Sumy Oblast on 3 April.
 On 4 April, the Zhytomyr Oblast was declared liberated.
 Also on 4 April, Governor Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.
 Governor Chaus stated that the Russian military pulled back from the regional capital of Chernihiv, while "some troops" remained in the province.
 Russian forces reportedly planted mines in many areas where they retreated from.
 On 6 April, the Pentagon confirmed that the Russian army left Chernihiv Oblast, while Sumy Oblast remained contested.
 On 8 April, Governor Zhyvytskyi stated that all Russians troops left Sumy Oblast.
 He added that the territory of the region was still unsafe due to rigged explosives and other ammunition left behind by Russian troops.

 Aftermath

 After Ukraine had fully retaken Kyiv Oblast, its military began to mop up pockets of isolated Russian troops who had been left behind in the retreat.
 The Institute for the Study of War assessed that these remnant groups did not offer organized resistance.
 The Institute for the Study of War also said that some of the Russian units that were pulled back to Belarus and western Russia would "remain combat ineffective for a protracted period".

 On 6 April 2022, NATO secretary general Jens Stoltenberg said that the Russian "retraction, resupply, and redeployment" of their troops from the Kyiv area should be interpreted as an expansion of Putin's plans for his military actions against Ukraine, by redeploying and concentrating his forces on Eastern Ukraine and Mariupol within the next two weeks, as a precursor to the further expansion of Putin's actions against the rest of Ukraine.

-Ukrainian border guards returned to border regions of Kyiv, Chernihiv, and Sumy Oblasts by 11 April.
+Ukrainian border guards returned to border regions of Kyiv, Chernihiv, and Sumy oblasts by 11 April.
 A large concentration of Russian forces remained near Sumy Oblast.